 Set on the eastern edge of the Mendip Hills, Frome is built on steep handsome hills around the river.
-Frome means ‘brisk-flowing water’ and the early town and its Market Place grew around springs which to this day provide continuous supplies of fresh clean water.
-This can be seen in Cheap Street, one of the best preserved medieval streets in Europe, where the leat winds its way down the centre of the pavement.
+Frome means ‘brisk-flowing water’ and the early town and its Market Place grew around springs.
+To this day, these provide continuous supplies of fresh clean water.
+This can be seen in Cheap Street, one of the best preserved medieval streets in Europe.
+Here, the leat winds its way down the centre of the pavement.

 The town dates from around the 7th century when the Abbot of Malmesbury, St Aldhelm, founded a monastery here.
-The monastery has long since disappeared but interesting religious buildings continue to dominate the skyline including St John’s Church with its unusual Via Crucis and Rook Lane Congregational Church built in 1707, now an arts centre.
+The monastery has long since disappeared.
+However, interesting religious buildings continue to dominate the skyline including St John’s Church with its unusual Via Crucis and Rook Lane Congregational Church built in 1707, now an arts centre.

-The legacy of earlier industry and trade in Frome can still be seen reflected in the architecture you see today.
+The architecture you see today is illustrative of the legacy of earlier industry and trade in Frome.
 That architecture includes the beautiful Silk Mill in Merchant’s Barton.
-The building started its life as a mill constructed by the Ward family, silk throwsters of Evercreech, Bruton and Shepton Mallet in the closing years of the 1700s.
-It is now a thriving art space, rescued by local people and lovingly brought back to life.
+The Ward family, silk throwsters of Evercreech, Bruton and Shepton Mallet, constructed the building, which served as a mill, in the closing years of the 1700s.
+Now, it is a thriving art space, rescued by local people and lovingly brought back to life.

-Throughout history, Frome was not dominated by a local aristocrat or a borough government but by the local clothier families, many of whom were non-conformist.
-The weavers & other cloth workers were also often literate and independently minded, a tradition and sentiment that continues today amongst the engaged population of Frome.
+Throughout history, Frome local aristocrats or a borough government did not control Frome.
+Rather, the local clothier families, many of whom were non-conformist, dominated.
+The weavers & other cloth workers were also often literate and independently minded.
+This tradition and sentiment continues today amongst the engaged population of Frome.